 Church spirit on Christmas Eve

 Being the most major city of Vietnam, Ho Chi Minh City (Saigon) is very active during Christmas.
-People often want to celebrate Christmas in Catholic cathedrals.
+People often want to celebrate Xmas in Catholic cathedrals.
 They close the streets nearby to cars at these times to make it easier for big crowds.
 Meanwhile, in Hanoi, people are eager to celebrate Christmas in the cold weather of the winter.
 In Ho Chi Minh, the weather will be just like summer!
 The weather and the energy from the crowded make the city center hotter.

 As far as Ho Chi Minh City is concerned, the decorations are numerous.
 And you will find decorated and lighted trees, as well as Santa’s everywhere.
 There, the cathedral of Notre Dame is very popular on Christmas Eve.